AndreMoller/nosqlProjectKeyTracker/readme.md

 All querys to the database is done in /webServer/server.js

+Dont use real passwords.
+They are all saved in normal text.
+Not hashed

 ## run using public server

 1. Open http://83.233.156.14:5000/ in a webbrowser to run the web interface